Steve2Go/throttle2/README.md

 - Torrent Creation (\*nix platform ignostic, server side)
 - Server Controls

 ## Mac
 - Automaticly Mount your remote drives over SFTP using SSHFS and Fuse-t for full file managment in finder

 ## iOS
 - Built in File Browser using SSH & SFTP
 - Split Screen control when mirroring.
 Image & video controls remain on device.
 - Server side thumbnails for media.
+(Uses ffmpeg)
 - Video playback and Image slideshows (On external display)

 ## To Come
 - Local Daemon (Mac, with easy remote connection from iOS)

+## IN 1.5 Release
+A Huge update wiht greatly simplified & refactored code
+- Removal of redundant settings that were still being referenced, causing unexpected behaviour.
+- Better & more reliable mouning & ssh operations
+- Improved speed options for Mac Version
+- Code cleanup & reactoring
+- Dependencies are now part of the config flow

 Based on lessons learned from Mission, https://github.com/TheNightmanCodeth/mission with borrowed code and ideas.